LorneWhiteway/IntroductionToGPUs/README.md

 # IntroductionToGPUs
 Slides for presentation to Astrophysicists on high-performance computing using GPUs.
-Based on the course 'CUDA Programming on NVIDIA GPUs by Mike Giles, Oxford'.
+Based on the course 'CUDA Programming on NVIDIA GPUs' by Mike Giles, Oxford.